 - ACE defines cosponsorship as more than one organization working together in the development, distribution, and presentation of a continuing education training (e.g., workshop, conference, distance learning, etc.) that will offer continuing education credit to social workers.
-Organizations serving only as financial sponsors of an event are not considered cosponsors under this definition. - The ACE cosponsorship policy will change effective June 1, 2019.
-Information about the cosponsorship policy change is available in the appendix.
-All current ACE providers will be expected to follow the new ACE cosponsorship program requirements at that time, regardless of the date their current provider approval period ends. - The requirements in this version of the ACE Handbook (revised April 1, 2019) reflect the new policy.
+Organizations serving only as financial sponsors of an event are not considered cosponsors under this definition. - The requirements in this version of the ACE Handbook (revised April 1, 2019) reflect the new policy.
 Because of the 90-day period required for review of an application, a provider applying for cosponsorship approval beginning on April 1 must adhere to the new policy. - Automatic cosponsorship approval is granted to all ACE providers in good standing that wish to cosponsor continuing education trainings with other ACE providers in good standing, regardless of whether any of the ACE providers had previous approval to cosponsor granted by ACE.
 This automatic approval is allowed only for formats that all ACE providers offering the training together are approved to offer. - Individual course approval of a cosponsored course is required if - Any ACE provider is not in good standing - Any ACE provider is not approved for the format of the cosponsored training - Any of the cosponsoring organizations is not an ACE provider